Children learn the science behind sound

 Children gathered in the Gering Public Library on Thursday, June 16, to learn all about the power of sound waves.
-The event was hosted by representatives from the Edgerton Explorit Center in Aurora, Nebraska, and was a featured part of the library’s youth summer reading program.
+The library’s summer reading program hosted representatives Nicole Havlik and Journey Noyes from the Edgerton Explorit Center in Aurora.

 “Sometimes we think science has to be this bigger thing, but there’s a lot of simple, fun things that we can do,” Havlik said.
 She added that the goal of such traveling programs is to have kids “... be able to experiment, try new things and learn science along the way.”